 Although trade-offs between dimensions (e.g. the quality and the quantity dimension) are not unlikely, there are often incentives in place to prevent workers from focusing their effort only at one of the dimensions.
 Both explicit incentives, for example by decreasing their output if workers are required to re-do a task in case of a defective product or service , and implicit incentives, for instance if supervisors can identify low-performing workers and are able to sanction them, help to mitigate problems related to multiple dimensions.

 Data sources and aggregation

-An advantage with direct, i.e. individual, measures of performance is that these are often available at a higher frequency compared to measures of aggregate productivity or wages.
-Figure 2 shows that some of the selected measures are available by the week, day, and in some cases, even by the second.
+An advantage with direct, that is, individual, measures of performance is that these are often available at a higher frequency compared to measures of aggregate productivity or wages.
+Figure 2 shows that some of the selected measures are available by the week, day, and in some cases, even by the minute.